Group Privacy Notice

 7.0 The requirements of Data Protection Laws

 7.1 We regard the lawful and correct treatment of your personal data by us as very important to our successful operation, and to maintaining confidence between us and our users.
 We ensure that Group Companies treat personal data lawfully and correctly.
-To this end we fully endorse and adhere to the data protection principles set out in legislation.

 In particular, without your consent or first amending this Privacy Notice to reflect any change in our usage of personal data, all Group companies will apply the following concepts: